GerritForge/git-repo-metrics/src/main/resources/Documentation/config.md

 >   string for instance `repo/name` is sanitized to `repo_0x2F_name`
 > - if the repository name contains the replacement prefix `(_0x)` it is prefixed with another `_0x`
 >   e.g. `repo_0x2F_name` becomes `repo_0x_0x2F_name`.
+> - the `[git|fs|refs]metricscollectiontime` is a meta metric and represents system time (in millis) when the
+>   particular group of metrics was collected - to easily verify if the corresponding metrics are stale

 Settings
 --------